-LF A-01 was sampled during a site investigation for the 446 MS. Two soil samples were collected and analyzed for this site at the sump pump outfall and a discretionary sample south of the LEB (see Figure A-01-2).
+LF B-11 was sampled during a site investigation for the 446 MS. Four samples were collected and analyzed for this site at the sump pump outfall, a background sample southeast of the LEB, a waterproof coating sample from the access shaft, and an adjacent soil sample (see Figure B-11-2).
 Soils were sampled for diesel range organics (DRO), gasoline range organics (GRO), priority pollutant metals (PPM), and polychlorinated biphenyls (PCB).
 All sample results were below regulatory limits (USAF, 1999b).
-This site is not part of the Grand Forks AFB Installation Restoration Program (IRP) and no remediation is required.
+This site is not part of the Grand Forks AFB Installation Restoration Program and no remediation is required.